Capillary/api-documentation/source/includes/_otp.md

 Code | Description
 ---- | -----------
+429 | Rate limit exceeded.
+A maximum of 10 OTPs can be generated for an user per day.
+However, the limit can be changed if required.
 600 | Invalid or null `action` passed.
 601 | Invalid or null `entity_type` passed.
 602 | Invalid or null `entity_value` passed.